-Crimes aren’t just solved with witness testimony, investigative work, and confessions.
-Physical evidence is a major part of finding out what happened at a crime scene and who was responsible for it as you may have seen on Dexter, particularly as DNA technology has progressed over the years.
+Solving crimes requires more than just witness testimony, investigative work, and confessions.
+Physical evidence is a significant part of finding out what happened at a crime scene and who was responsible for the crime, as you may have seen on popular television shows like “Dexter.”
+This is especially true as DNA technology has progressed over the years.

 Crime Scene Investigator Job Description